HENRY INDIA HOLDEN

 Second person can be "she," "he," "it" or "they"

-Example: Instead of saying, "Her curiosity..."
-"His curiosity...," or "Its curiosity is super cool," you would say, "Their curiosity is super cool in my book."
+Example: Instead of saying, "His curiosity..."
+"Her curiosity...," or "Its curiosity is super cool," you would say, "Their curiosity is super cool."

 For "hers" or "theirs," instead of "Hers is a helpful example...," you would say "Theirs is a helpful example."